-Just back from Long Beach the INSIDE3D PRINTING Conference and Expo took place in Melbourne.
+Just back from SME Rapid in Long Beach the INSIDE3D PRINTING Conference and Expo took place in Melbourne.

 The Inside 3D Printing was part of the AUSTECH, Australias largest trade fair on manufacturing,